google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/motivating_scatterplots.rst

 and south pole are generally pretty cold, while cities close to the equator are generally pretty warm.
 But what if you wanted to quantify this relationship in order to make specific predictions?
-Instead of saying “cities are generally colder closer to the north pole,'' you could say, “as latitude increases by 10 degrees, temperature decreases by 20 degrees.”
+Instead of saying “cities are generally colder closer to the north pole," you could say, “as latitude increases by 10 degrees, temperature decreases by 20 degrees.”

-Given the following dataset with latitude, longitude, and weather data for different cities in the United States, you can use histograms to plot latitudes and temperatures independently as shown below.
+Given the `following dataset`_ with `latitude, longitude`_, and weather data for different cities in the United States, you can use histograms to plot latitudes and temperatures independently as shown below.

 .. image:: figures/lat_temp_histograms.png
+   :align: center
    :alt: Two histograms side by side.
 One is of of latitudes of major cities in the US, the other is of temperatures in January.

 Notice that this shows you the distribution of each variable alone, but tells